trackship/trackship-for-woocommerce/readme.txt

 No. You can fully test out TrackShip and all the features with the free trial Trackers without adding a credit card.
 It is completely up to you if you would like to carry on using TrackShip after your trial has ended).

 == Changelog ==
+= 1.0.3 =
+* Dev - Order note added for Trackship, when tracking information sent to Trackship and shipment status change

 = 1.0.2 =
 * Fix - Tracking Page link fixed in completed email